Javi Marroquin’s New Girlfriend’s Ex Weighs In On Their Relationship

-One week after Javi Marroquin and the former Real World star went public with their relationship during a joint outing in Philadelphia, Walls’ former boyfriend and co-star, Tony Raines, the father of her young daughter, spoke out about his thoughts on the coupling.
+One week after Javi Marroquin and the former Real World star went public with their relationship during a joint outing in Philadelphia, Walls’ former boyfriend and co-star Tony Raines, the father of her young daughter, spoke out about his thoughts on the coupling.

 “For me it was really sudden but with Madison, we have a really, really good relationship,” Raines explained to E!
 News days ago.
 “Things were rocky for a long time but we co-parent so well and she’s just awesome with Harper.
 I am really thankful for that.”

-Walls and Raines starred together on Real World and later welcomed their daughter Harper.
+Walls and Raines starred together on Real World and later welcomed their daughter, Harper.

 A post shared by Madison Channing Walls (@madiichanning) on